 There are five Programs, a Timer, a Variable Speed Dial with manual speed control, a Pulse button, and Start/Stop on the interface of the Vitamix A3500 and a separate On/Off on the bottom right side of the blender base.

-Programs – There are five automatic program settings that will run your Vitamix A3500 motor at the best speed and for the best time for each one.
-These programs are: The Programs are easy to use.
+– There are five automatic program settings that will run your Vitamix A3500 motor at the best speed and for the best time for each one.
+These programs are: Programs The Programs are easy to use.
 Press the program symbol that you want on the interface and the Start/Stop button.
 The blender will run through the program if an Ascent container is detected and stop when it’s done.
 You can press the Start/Stop button to interrupt any program, after which you may finish it with manual speed control.

-Variable Speed Dial – This dial is used to manually speed control your blender anywhere from low or “1” and up to “10”, the highest speed.
+– This dial is used to manually speed control your blender anywhere from low or “1” and up to “10”, the highest speed.
 Always start the blender at speed 1, then rotate the dial clockwise to higher speeds.
+Variable Speed Dial

-Timer – Use the timer only with manual modes, the Program settings cannot be used with the Timer.
+– Use the timer only with manual modes, the Program settings cannot be used with the Timer.
 Set the time to blend and the Timer will count down until it’s finished and stop the blender.
 Note that a maximum blend time for the container cannot be exceeded for safety reasons so if you set the Timer to run beyond that time, it will stop automatically when the maximum time is reached.
+Timer

-Pulse – Use the Pulse button to run the blender at the speed that you’ve set on the Variable Speed Dial for as long as you press the button.
+– Use the Pulse button to run the blender at the speed that you’ve set on the Variable Speed Dial for as long as you press the button.
+Pulse

-On/Off Switch – The On/Off Switch is on the bottom right of the blender base, see the picture below.
+– The On/Off Switch is on the bottom right of the blender base, see the picture below.
+On/Off Switch

-Download the Vitamix app from the AppStore or from Google Play and then open on your smartphone.
+Download the Vitamix app from the AppStore or from Google Play and then open it on your smartphone.

 The app is designed to control your blender, give you hundreds of recipes, sync with different fitness tracker apps, and shopping lists, all in theory.